vegafusion/vegafusion.github.io/source/mime_renderer.md

 ## Supported mimetypes
 The mime renderer can display the resulting Vega spec using a variety of mimetypes

+### `html` (default)
+When the `mimetype` argument is set to `"html"` (the default), the resulting mime bundle will have type `"text/html"` and will contain an HTML snippet that loads several JavaScript dependencies from a CDN location and displays the Vega spec using [`vega-embed`](https://github.com/vega/vega-embed).
+This renderer is compatible with the classic Jupyter Notebook, JupyterLab, Visual Studio Code, Colab, Hex, Kaggle, and others.

+**Note:** The `html` mimetype requires an active internet connection.

-### `vega` (default)
+### `vega`
-When the `mimetype` argument to `vf.enable()` is set to `"vega"` (the default), the resulting mime bundle will have type `"application/vnd.vega.v5+json"` and will contain the Vega spec.
+When the `mimetype` argument to `vf.enable()` is set to `"vega"`, the resulting mime bundle will have type `"application/vnd.vega.v5+json"` and will contain the Vega spec.
 This approach works in JupyterLab, Visual Studio Code, Hex, and other compute environments that include built-in support for rendering Vega charts.
 No internet connection is required, but note that this mimetype is not supported by the classic Jupyter Notebook.

-### `html`
-When the `mimetype` argument is set to `"html"`, the resulting mime bundle will have type `"text/html"` and will contain an HTML snippet that loads several JavaScript dependencies from a CDN location and displays the Vega spec using [`vega-embed`](https://github.com/vega/vega-embed).
-This renderer is compatible with both the classic Jupyter Notebook and JupyterLab, but note that it does require an active internet connection.

 ### `svg`
 When the `mimetype` argument is set to `"svg"`, the resulting mime bundle will have type `"image/svg+xml"` and will contain a static SVG image of the chart.